-Following are Orleans Housing Authority's answers to questions posed by DHCD.
+Following are Wilmington Housing Authority's answers to questions posed by DHCD.

-A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources?

-We are doing the best we can given the prolonged list of turnovers consuming the maintenance staff time.

-B. Narrative Question #2: What changes have you made to maintenance operations in the past year?
+- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - Being a small housing authority, my maintenace man works effectivley to complete his tasks.
+He is diligent and responsible.
+He strives to meet deadlines as needed.
+All our properties reflect his work ethics.
+He takes pride in his work. - B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - We have tweaked our Preventive Maintenance Policy to reflect wear and tear of the properties. - C. Narrative Question #3: What are your maintenance goals for this coming year? - We will continue to strive to turn over units in a timely fashion.
+We will also continue to maintain the properties to the best of our ability within the confines of our budgets.

-None

-C. Narrative Question #3: What are your maintenance goals for this coming year?

-We are hoping the turnovers slow down and we have the opportunity to catch up on deferred maintenance.
+Annual Plan 2021 Maintenance and Repair Plan